MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

 ![Verify tools folder](media/get-started-tools-folder.png)

-## Download the deployment script from your Azure Storage Account
+## Download the deployment command from your Azure Storage Account

 Each MAKES deployment includes the scripts required to provision an instance of MAKES in Azure.
-These tools are located in the **tools** folder that you verified above.
-To download the scripts, open the **tools** folder, then open the **kesm** folder.
-Select the **kesm.zip** file located in this folder from Storage Explorer and click **Download** from the top ribbon:
+Open the **tools** folder.
+To download the scripts, select the **kesm.zip** file and select **Download** from the top ribbon:

 ![Download kesm.zip](media/get-started-download-kesm.png)

 Save this file to a local folder.

-## Unzip the script package
+## Unzip the kesm.zip package

 Once the file has been downloaded you will need to extract the contents.
 Right click on the **kesm.zip** file.
 If you are using the Windows operating system select **Extract All** from the context menu.
 If you are using a Mac, double-click the zip file and it will decompress into the same folder.
-When extracted, you will see two folders, one for each environment we support.
-Select **win-x86** if you are using a Windows machine or **osx-x64** if you will be running the script on a Mac and open the folder.
-In this folder are two files: **kesm.exe** and **kesm.pdb**.
-The **kesm.exe** file is script that we will be running to deploy MAKES.
+You will now see two folders, one for each environment we support.
+Select **win-x86** if you are using a Windows machine or **osx-x64** if you will be running the command on a Mac and open the folder.
+In this folder there is another folder, **Kesm**.
+Open this folder.
+In this folder there are two files: **kesm.exe** and **kesm.pdb**.
+The **kesm.exe** file is the executable that we will be running to deploy MAKES.

-## Run the script
+## Run the command

+>!IMPORTANT
+>This command will run under your Azure credentials, have your Azure login credentials ready.

 At this point to are ready to deploy an instance of MAKES to your Azure account.
 The first step creates an Azure Host VM Image.
 This image can be reused to generate more instances of MAKES if you would like more than a single instance in your VM Scale Set.
 Open a command prompt (Windows) or terminal window (Mac) and navigate to the folder that you extracted the **kesm.exe** file to.